 ALAA Dissertation Award

-Competition for the 2026 ALAA Dissertation Award (now closed):
+Call for Nominations for the 2027 ALAA Dissertation Award

 The Association for Latin American Art is pleased to announce the biennial award for outstanding doctoral dissertation in the field of Latin American visual culture.
-The award winner will be announced at the ALAA business meeting during the 2025 CAA conference.
+The award consists of a $500 honorarium and will be announced at the ALAA business meeting during the College Art Association Annual Conference, in New York, February 3-6, 2027.
+This award is generously funded by Susan Verdi Webster, Mahoney Professor of Art History at the College of William and Mary.

-Dissertations deposited between July 1, 2022 and July 31, 2024, on any aspect of the visual culture of Latin America/Latinx are eligible, and they may be written in English, Spanish, or Portuguese.
-Dissertations in languages other than these may be considered based on prior consultation with Adam Jasienski, the chair of the Dissertation Award Committee.
+Dissertations deposited between August 1, 2024 and July 31, 2026, on any aspect of the visual culture of Latin America/Latinx are eligible, and they may be written in English, Spanish, or Portuguese.
+Dissertations in languages other than these may be considered based on prior consultation with Sean Nesselrode Moncada, the chair of the Dissertation Award Committee.
 Self-nominations will be accepted, but all submissions must include a letter from the doctoral advisor describing the dissertation’s contributions to the field.

-Nomination letters should be sent to Adam Jasienski, by email only, at ajasienski@smu.edu
+Nomination letters should be sent to Sean Nesselrode Moncada, by email only, at snesselr@risd.edu.

 Dissertation Award Committee